 Table of Contents

-Eric M. Anderman is Professor of Educational Psychology at The Ohio State University, USA.
+Eric M. Anderman is Professor of Educational Psychology and Quantitative Research, Evaluation, and Measurement at The Ohio State University, USA.

 Lynley H. Anderman is Professor of Educational Psychology at The Ohio State University, USA.